 Homeowner

 How to spot shortcuts before they become expensive problems.
-Warning signs during the estimate process and during the install itself.
+Warning signs during the estimate process and during the work itself.